magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 What we have just described is our Content Model.
 It's the contract between developers and marketers to create their website.

-With Magnolia CMS we describe the model of content with "Content Types".
+In Magnolia we define the model of content with "Content Types".
 Implementing content types is very developer friendly, just describe the type in a Yaml file.

-Go into the new `basic-tours-lm` directory.
+Go into the new `basic-trips-lm` directory.

 ```
-cd basic-tours-lm
+cd basic-trips-lm
 ```

 Use the CLI to create a new Content Type